ytorres1/INST326-groupblue/README.md

-# INST326-groupblue
+INST326-groupblue

-Repository for our final project for INST326
+Repository for our final project

-- An explanation of the purpose of each file in your repository
+  -

+**Files and purpose**
+- .DS_Store:
+- Pandas_final.py:
+- ZSiddique_work:
+- guest:
+- guest1.csv
+- guest2.csv
+- guest3.csv
+- magicmethods and argparse.py:
+- party:
+- party_file1.txt
+- party_file2.txt
+- party_file3.txt
+- party_planning.py

-- Clear instructions on how to run your program from the command line
+**How to run our program from the command line**
+- stuff here

-- Clear instructions on how to use your program and/or interpret the output of the program, as applicable
+**How to use our program and/or interpret the output of the program**
+- stuff here

+**Annotated bibliography**
-- An annotated bibliography of all sources you used to develop your project.
-For each source, explain how you used the source.
+- all sources used to develop our project.
+For each source, explain how we used the source.

+**Attribution Table**
 | Method/function | Primary Author | Techniques Demonstrated |
 | --- | --- | --- |
 | Row 1, Column 1 | Row 1, Column 2 | Row 1, Column 3 |